davidliuk/blog/src/apply/test/TOEFL/SPEAKING/独立题/README.md

 ### 童年快乐

-During childhood, we don' t have to worry about the responsibilities and pressures that come with adulthood.
+During childhood, we don't have to worry about the responsibilities and pressures that come with adulthood.
 We are free to play, explore, and enjoy life without any major concerns.

 As a university student, ...

-However, if I were a child, I wouldn' t have to worry about these things.
+However, if I were a child, I wouldn't have to worry about these things.
 Childhood is a time of innocence, joy, and carefree happiness.
 It is a time when we can fully embrace our curiosity and imagination.

 ## 生活类